NikeHop/UniversalPolicies/README.md

 `python train.py ./configs/ivd.yaml`

-To train an ivd for all available action spaces in an instance of the BabyAI environment, add the corresponding datapaths to the script `./scripts/train_ivds.sh`.
+To train an ivd for all available action spaces in an instance of the BabyAI environment, add the corresponding datapaths to the script `./scripts/train_ivds.sh` and run:

 `bash ./scripts/train_ivds.sh`

-### Evaluate via Diffusion Agent
+### Evaluate via the Diffusion Agent

 ### Train Imitation Learning Policy